admnberse-app/berse-backend/docs/api-v2/EVENTS_API.md

 - `401 Unauthorized` - Invalid or missing token
 - `403 Forbidden` - Not authorized to view attendees
 - `404 Not Found` - Event not found

+**Additional Information:**
+- Results sorted by `checkedInAt` descending (most recent first)
+- Only shows participants who actually checked in (not just registered)
+- Use `GET /v2/events/:id` to see all registrations (participantsPreview field)
+- For analytics, compare `totalParticipants` vs `totalCheckedIn` in event stats

 ---